Therapeutic Movement & Mindfulness Program

 • Week 8 : acknowledging your efforts

-Participants in our program also receive additional support through pre-recorded video content and a handbook of movement and mindfulness practices to use at home.
+Participants in our program also receive additional support through pre-recorded video content, intake and closing phone calls and a handbook of movement and mindfulness practices to use at home.

 We run this program in partnership with key community health services including Western Health, Eastern Health, St Vincent’s Hospital, Maroondah Hospital and Broadmeadows Community Care Unit.
+Attending programs through our partnership services is free for all participants.
 If you are a service provider who would like to partner with us, get in touch.

-If you are not connected to a service provider, we also offer this program in-person and online for the public; check out What’s On for future dates.
+If you are not connected to a service provider, we also offer this program in-person and online for the public.
+Tiered pricing and financial hardship places available.
+Check out What’s On for future dates.

 TMM FAQs